openbmc/openbmc/poky/documentation/dev-manual/common-tasks.rst

    $ quilt refresh
    Refreshed patch patches/parallelmake.patch

-Once
-the patch file exists, you need to add it back to the originating recipe folder.
+Once the patch file is created, you need to add it back to the originating recipe folder.
 Here is an example assuming a top-level :term:`Source Directory` named ``poky``::

    $ cp patches/parallelmake.patch poky/meta/recipes-connectivity/neard/neard